dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 get from isolation outweighs the performance impact that using virtual machines have on their system.

-These are the issues that using containers are good
+These are the exact issues that you can solve by using containers instead of virtual machines for development.

 ---